Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 The Annapurna Base Camp is a relatively budget-friendly trek.
 However, if you are traveling on a backpacker’s budget, here are some of the tips you need to use to keep your costs down:

 - Carry snacks: Buy your snacks while you are in Kathmandu.
-The food at teahouses isn’t costly, but it is better to bring your snacks like granola bars and nuts rather than buying a full meal.
+The food at teahouses isn’t costly, but bringing your snacks like granola bars and nuts is better than buying a full meal.

 - Share meals: The teahouses usually offer DalBhat for lunch and dinner.
 This meal keeps you full for the day, and if you want to save money, you can order one Dal Bhat and one other meal.
 You can refill your DalBhat as much as you want.